tylerjbroussard/Docker-for-Web-Developers/00 Commands/commands.md

 Creating a data volume for holding source code

 - docker run -p 8080:3000 -v /var/www/ node

   - the -v stands for volume and the area it writes to is the docker host which is the /var/www/ space
   - to locate the volume you can run:
   - docker inspect [ mycontainer ]
   - you'll then see the mounts response, name, source, destination, driver, and rw boolean

+  Customizing the host location for a data volume

+  - docker run -p 8080:3000 -v ${PWD}:/var/www node
+    - see slides seciton 5 - hooking your source code into a container for review

+Recipe:

+Use microsofts asp.net core container

+- docker pull mcr.microsoft.com/dotnet/core/sdk

+- docker run -it -p 8080:5000 -v ${PWD}:/app -w "/app" mcr.microsoft.com/dotnet/core/sdk /bin/bash

+  - the (pwd) syntax is for mac or linux
+  - powershell is like {PWD}, %cd$ is for dos